 “He knew the ship was in distress,” Wade reasons, “because it had already launched distress rockets.
 The drastic separation of families, so that women could be given precedence, gave him grounds to suspect that there were too few lifeboats.
 And if so, what more hazardous place to be than in a crowd of doomed men?
 By declining to follow everyone else across the ship, my grandfather improved his odds of escape considerably.”

 While it is easy to cast blame on Beesley for not attempting to search for other women or children, the boat was in the process of being launched and he had received the go-ahead from a crew member.
-However, we may ever know all the details of such a story.
+However, we may never know all the details of such a story.
 It’s easy for the mind to black out the details we don’t want to remember.

 None of us truly knows how we might respond in a moment of crisis.
 While character often reveals the hero within, making an instantaneous decision in favor of personal survival can be very compelling.